AdobeDocs/platform-learn.en/help/tutorial-website-implementation/target.md

 ### Validate the Page Load Request

-Now that you have added the Target v2 extension and fired the `Load Target` and `Fire Page Load Request` actions, there should be a page load request made on all pages where your tags property is used.
+Now that you have added the Target v2 extension and fired the `Load Target` and `Fire Page Load Request` actions, there should be a page load request made on all pages where your tag property is used.

 **To validate the Load Target and Fire Page Load Request actions**